Shougo/neobundle.vim/README.md

 ## About

-NeoBundle is a Vim plugin manager.
+NeoBundle is a next generation Vim plugin manager.
 This plugin is based on Vundle(https://github.com/gmarik/vundle), but I renamed and added tons of features.
 Because, Vundle's author does not want to add huge features in Vundle.